leapdao/docs/docs/spending-tutorial.md

 In the course of the tutorial you will need:

-- (Optional) Twitter Account to get tokens.
+- (Optional) Twitter account to get tokens.
 - Metamask to hold tokens and sign transactions.
 - Truffle or other way of compiling solidity code.
 - Node.js to launch deployment script.

 #### Getting LEAP tokens on testnet.

 If you already have some LEAP tokens, feel free to skip this step.

 1. Go to the [faucet](https://testnet.leapdao.org/faucet) page.
 You will need to have access to a twitter account for the next step.
 2. As instructed on the faucet page, publish a Tweet containing your **Ethereum address** and mention of **@leapDAO**.